-Practice explaining things in a calm and clear way, and re-phrasing your point in three different ways to help another person understand.
+Practice explaining things calmly and clearly and re-phrasing your point in three ways to help another person understand.
 You may practice tutoring by helping out the students in your life if the opportunity arises.

 Repairing and maintaining electronic equipment

 Finally, practice maintaining your own electronic equipment and home devices.
-Open up failed equipment and practice fixing including harvesting parts to fix it.
+Open up failed equipment and practice fixing, including harvesting parts to fix it.
 Become intimately familiar with the interior components of a computer and at ease with switching out the parts.
-The ability to understand and maintain electronic equipment is essential as a tech professional, especially a hardware technician.
+Understanding and maintaining electronic equipment is essential as a tech professional, especially a hardware technician.
 PCs, laptops, and other mobile devices are complex pieces of machinery.
-In order to maintain each device, you will want a practiced skill with repairing and upkeeping the equipment.
+To maintain each device, you will want a practiced skill with repairing and upkeeping the equipment.

 Joining the tech career path is easier than many realize.
 To become a computer technician, focus your efforts on these ten leading skills.
-Most will improve your technical skills and prepare you for the tasks and work environment of a hardware technician, the rest will lead you to be a highly effective employee in any organization.
-For any of the skills that you don’t yet possess, you can find the training you need through online courses by contacting us today.
-Career Technical Institute looks forward to helping you build the skill set needed to become a successful computer technician.
-Contact us at 888-516-5339 to learn more.
+Most will improve your technical skills and prepare you for a hardware technician’s tasks and work environment.
+The rest will lead you to be a highly effective employee in any organization.